 The Training Sai are cord wrapped with a blue lightening pattern cord.
 No sheath or case is included.

 Here are the caveats:

-2) Combat weight Sai are weapons.
+1) Combat Sai are weapons.
 If you impale, scrape or bash yourself or others with one you can do serious damage.
 The tip and tines are usually not sharpened but can still tear a Karate uniform or flesh.
-If you flip the Sai back to a reverse grip and smash the blade at full speed into your forearm bone, or lock the Sai with the same result, rather than retracting rapidly then finishing with a soft close as taught by Hanshi Adams to Master Modell, you can break, fracture or micro-fracture bone.
+If you flip the Sai back to a reverse grip and smash the blade at full speed into your forearm bone, or lock the Sai with the same result, rather than retracting rapidly then finishing with a soft close as taught by Hanshi Adams to Master Modell, you can inter alia break, fracture or micro-fracture bone.
 Since Training Sai are heavier than combat Sai this pair can do magnified damage (total damage will vary based factors including weight, speed and how you performed the technique).

 2) We are backing the steel portion of the Sai with a limited warranty that essentially says if it is not as designed and the issue arises within the limited warranty period, we will replace it or give you a refund, but if you manage to hurt yourself, anyone or property, that's entirely on you.
 If a Sai breaks outside the limited warranty period as a result of normal use, please notify Modell Design LLC ASAP as we may, in our sole absolute discretion, refund in full when we think it is the right thing to do.
 There is no warranty of fitness for a particular use beyond a lack of material differences between the two Sai in pair.
 If we did that someone would find a way to get around the exclusion for damage beyond replacement cost.
 There is no warranty on the cord wrap but it's really good.
 Sai wraps get loose or otherwise wear out.
 If you do not like our cord diameter, cord color, cord material or wrap, feel free to replace it with other cord, tennis racket tape, hockey tape, or just leave the steel exposed.